 By completing the Bachelor of Science in Midwifery (BSM) program through MCU, students will be eligible to apply for CPM certification and take the NARM written exam.
 It is anticipated that with this national standardization, midwives who become NARM certified will be able to move more easily from one state to another.
 Each state, however, has its own laws regarding certification and licensing.
-It is up to the students to become familiar with the requirements in the state in which they want to practice.
-Please refer to https://mana.org/about-midwives/state-by-state for updated state licensing information.
+It is up to students to become familiar with the requirements in the state in which they want to practice.
+To ensure that students, applicants, and potential students have complete and up-to-date information from which to make their career plans post-graduation, Midwives College of Utah (MCU) consolidated resource of state-by-state maintains midwifery licensure requirements for direct-entry midwives.